disputes-in-strata

 Proactive measures

 Building a thriving community within a strata scheme requires proactive measures and a deep commitment to understanding and respecting each other’s rights and responsibilities.
-Michael Price, our Head of Strata, offers the following valuable strategies for resolving disputes and fostering a positive environment:

 Fostering a community built on respect

+Strata committees can draw valuable lessons from renowned author and leadership expert, Rachael Robertson who lead a diverse team during an Antarctic expedition.
 Her team, composed of individuals from varied professional backgrounds including scientists, engineers, IT specialists, tradespeople and weather experts, faced intense interpersonal pressures and limited privacy.
 In such an environment, striving for complete harmony was impractical and also detrimental to team dynamics and innovation.

 Rachael emphasises that aiming for mutual respect and professional courtesy is more critical than maintaining an appearance of harmony, which can mask underlying dysfunctions and stifle new ideas.
 In strata communities, where residents also come from diverse backgrounds and must live closely together, fostering a culture of respect is essential.
 Agreeing to a code of conduct based on respect, may be a good starting point.
 We are happy to provide a tailored one for your scheme.